Have you ever answered a phone call from a sales rep that couldn’t remember the details of your account?

 What is a 360-degree customer view?

-A 360-degree customer view provides full visibility into a contact or account’s business relationships.
+The single customer 360-degree view provides full visibility into a contact or account’s business relationships.
 These contact details include more than just names and numbers but also contextual details highlighting buying behavior.

 Also known as a single customer view, the 360-degree view centralizes customer data to provide access across every department.
 Sales reps, execs, and marketers have a singular record for every contact and account.